VakhninAleksei/COSACC-LS1/README.md

 ```

 # MPICH2
 This programming code works using the MPICH2 framework.
 Information about installation of MPICH2 can be found in this [web site](https://mpitutorial.com/tutorials/installing-mpich2/).
-The "hostfile" contains information about PC-slaves in our local network, their IP-addresses and how many computational threads we will use.
+The "hostfile" contains information about PC-slaves in our local network, their IP-addresses and the number of computational threads we will use.

 ```
 192.168.1.110:16 #master